zacanger/niddesa/text/generated-translations/cullaniddesa/18-chinese-google.md

 testified, that is, the Blessed One."
 Said this for the Blessed One. ""When you live in Magadha", when you live in the kingdom of Magadha, act, turn around, guard, survive, and survive.
-"When Bosha leads the Gota Temple", Bosha leads the Gota The temple is called the Buddha as a seat.”
+"When Bosha leads the Gota Temple", Bosha leads the Gota The temple is called the Buddha as a seat."
 It is when I lived in the Megata Bosaring Gata Temple.

 "To the sixteen brahmins who serve": "Binchia Brahmins are followers,